BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Physics : a first example of parametric model

 Physics is the science of describing the laws of our universe with models.
-In his work "Physics", Aristotle (-384/-322) hypothesises that when the action imposed on an object ceases, the object returns to its natural motion: up for smoke, down for stones.
-He explains the fact that a stone thrown does not immediatly falls towards the ground after it leaves the hand due to the action of the displaced air.
-At the time, physics was closer to philosophy than science.
-His model was not quantitative and missing key notions such as momentum from Newtownian physics.

 Physics models remained mostly qualitative before Newton.
 For example, the trajectory of a canonball was approximated with simple geometrical shapes, and there existed Nomograms of the trajectory for several initial angles of the canon.

 ![Ballistik_Walther_Hermann_Ryff_1517](images/Ballistik_Walther_Hermann_Ryff_1517.png)